 One of the greatest needs in lacrosse nationally is more umpires.
-As the sport grows, a lack of umpires to accommodate all the new teams and players is limiting the sport.
-Many Women's Collegiate Lacrosse Associates (WCLA) teams have felt that when they try to get umpires for their games.
+As the sport grows, a lack of umpires to accommodate all the new teams and players is limiting the sport, including the WCLA level.

 Become an Umpire

 So what's the solution?
 Become an umpire yourself, or find a friend who would like to.
 Maybe there are intramural refs at your school who'd love to be certified in a "new sport."
-Maybe there's a grad student who played lacrosse undergrad, or someone on your club looking for a part-time job.
-Or a local Physical Education teacher who'd love some extra income.
-Previous experience with women's lacrosse isn't necessary just a willingness to learn and desire to serve our sport.
+Maybe there's a grad student who previously played lacrosse, or someone on your club looking for a part-time job.
+Perhaps a local physical education teacher would love some extra income.
+Previous experience with women's lacrosse isn't necessary; a willingness to learn is the primary requirement.
 The money is good, generally for high school and college club games, umpires will get over $50 for a couple of hours of work.
 And you get to tell them when you're available, around your own classes, games, etc.

 Need an Umpire